taufik-nurrohman/markdown/.dev/README.md

       </tbody>
     </table>

- 1. A list Item continuation of **type “i”** list block can only use the previous Roman numeral or the next Roman numeral after it.
+ 1. A list Item continuation of **type “i”** list block can only use the current Roman numeral or the next Roman numeral after it.

-Those rules should be effective to avoid results that most people don’t want.
-This typically occurs when a paragraph continuation text contains a sequence of letters that end with a `) ` or a `. `.
+Those rules should effectively prevent results that most people don’t expect.
+This usually happens when a paragraph continuation contains a sequence of letters followed by a `) ` or a `. `.

-Consider the following examples:
+Consider the following examples.
+Without stricter rules for the list block, my parser would mistakenly treat `asdf) ` and `asdf. ` as the start of another list item:

 ~~~
 a) asdf (asdf